ihsan1210/Final-Term-Gigih/back-end/readme.md

 }
 ```

-### POST /comment/post
+### POST /comment/post/:id

 ---

-POST / Creates a new Comment and insert to databases.
+POST / Creates a new Comment and insert to databases with specified video Id.

 ```
 {